inspektor-gadget/inspektor-gadget/Documentation/demo-bindsnoop.md

 # Inspektor Gadget demo: the "bindsnoop" gadget

-The bindsnoop gadget traces the kernel function performing socket binding and print socket options set before the system call invocation that might impact bind behavior and bound interface.
+bindsnoop reports socket options set before the bind call that would impact this system call behavior.
 It comes from the [bcc bindsnoop tool](https://github.com/iovisor/bcc/blob/master/tools/bindsnoop_example.txt) and displays the same output.